Gokulspartan98/Gokulspartan98/README.md

 -  Hi i’m Gokul
-- 🔭 I’m currently working on prenetics
+- 🔭 I’m currently working on XCEL Corp
--  🌱 I’m currently learning frontend developer soon to be a full stack developer
+-  🌱 I'm Working as Full Stack Developer specialized in FrontEnd Developement
 -  👯 I’m looking to collaborate on ...
 <!-- - 🔭 I’m currently working on prenetics
 - 🌱 I’m currently learning frontend developer soon to be a full stack developer